esyed3426/Sudoku-Solver/README.md

 Determine if a number is valid by checking if it appears in each row, column and box.
 Recursively determine if a solution is valid by checking if it can create a valid solution.

-"To understand recursion, one must first understand recursion"
+"To understand recursion, one must first understand recursion" - Master Oogway (maybe)